janstrohschein/KOARCH/Use Cases/VPS Popcorn Production/Docker/readme.md

 Please press `Ctrl + C` in each terminal, to stop the experiment as well as the Kafka broker.
 Execute both commands to remove the containers:\
-`docker-compose down`\
+`docker-compose -f docker-compose_no_config down`\
 `docker-compose -f docker-compose_kafka.yml down`

 # Technical details
 A lot of things happened in the background to make this work:
 + Docker-compose builds the Containers from the Dockerfiles in `src`.
-+ The Dockerfiles specify the base image, install the requirements found in `./src/configurations/requirements.txt`, copy the sources into the container and set the program to execute when the container starts.
++ The Dockerfiles specify the base image, install the requirements found in `./src/configurations/`, copy the sources into the container and set the program to execute when the container starts.
-+ The Docker-compose files also specify the environment for the container and set the URL for the Kafka broker, the incoming / outgoing topics for our modules and also the serialization schema.
++ The Docker-compose files also specify the path to the configuration file and the relevant sections for each container.
+This sets the environment for the container, e.g. the URL for the Kafka broker, the incoming / outgoing topics for our modules and also the serialization schema.
 + Avro serializes the messages according to schemas defined in `./src/schema/`.
 Messages that do not comply to the specified schema raise an error and can´t be send.